th3blu3b0mb3r/th3blu3b0mb3r.github.io/HackTheBox/nibbles/WriteUp.md

 ## Bruteforcing the Nibbleblog login
 ---
 Upon researching Nibbleblog, I was not able to determine if there are any default credentials available for Nibbleblog.
 Because of this lack of default credentials, I decided to attempt to bruteforce the nibbleblog login.
-By lookign through the github repository, we can see that there is an admin.php file, which contains a login page:
+By looking through the github repository, we can see that there is an admin.php file, which contains a login page:

 ![admin.php page in Nibbleblog](attachments/Pasted image 20220626165446.png)